fabpot-graveyard/dependency-injection/doc/05-Service-Description.markdown

 >The XML format supports anonymous services.
 An anonymous service is a
 >service that does not need a name and is defined directly in its use
 >context.
 It can be very convenient when you need a service that won't
->be used outside of another one scope:
+>be used outside of a certain scope:
 >
 >     [xml]
 >     <service id="mailer" class="%mailer.class%">